hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Over provisioning can be used to ensure a sufficient number of signatures can be provided in the presence of unexpected losses due to power loss or resets.
-Over provisioning will cause a minor increase between 2% and 12% on signature length as the MTS validation paths increase to accomodate the increased Merkle tree height.
+Over provisioning will cause a minor increase between 2% and 12% on signature length as the MTS validation paths increase to accommodate the increased Merkle tree height.
 However, reservation eliminates the need to update the state after each OTS key is used, minimizing the likelihood of state reuse due to state update failures and coherency issues.